Sherbaz9795/Price-Control-Website-Thesis-Islamia-College-Uni/README.md

-# Price Control Website - FYP Thesis 📄
+# Price Control Website For KPK - FYP Thesis 📄
 This repository contains my **Final Year Project Thesis** on the "Price Control Website for KPK."

 ## 📌 Project Summary